 Department of English Records

-Collection contains documents, correspondence, publications, memos, brochures, special lecture recordings and clippings related to the Department of English at the University of Denver.
+Collection contains records of the Department of English at University of Denver.
+Includes documents, correspondence, publications, memos, brochures, special lecture recordings and clippings.
 The analog tape recordings have been digitized for the English and Literary Arts Digital Archive (ELADA).
-The collection includes 10 "Book of the English Major" editions produced between 1914 and 1934.
+The collection also includes 10 "Book of the English Major" editions produced between 1914 and 1934.
 These books summarize the required knowledge for each English student, help to prepare the student for a career in teaching and familiarize the student with leaders in the field.

 - University of Denver.
 Department of English (Organization)